The AES (NYSE:AES) Releases Quarterly Earnings Results, Beats Estimates By $0.02 EPS

-The AES (NYSE:AES) announced its earnings results on Wednesday.
-The utilities provider reported $0.31 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.29 by $0.02, Zacks reports.
-The firm had revenue of $2.70 billion during the quarter, compared to analyst estimates of $2.32 billion.
+The AES (NYSE:AES) issued its quarterly earnings results on Wednesday.
+The utilities provider reported $0.31 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.29 by $0.02, Zacks reports.
+The company had revenue of $2.70 billion during the quarter, compared to analyst estimates of $2.32 billion.
 The AES had a negative net margin of 2.47% and a positive return on equity of 26.18%.
-During the same quarter in the prior year, the firm posted $0.25 EPS.
+During the same period last year, the business earned $0.25 EPS.

-The firm also recently declared a quarterly dividend, which will be paid on Monday, August 16th.
-Shareholders of record on Monday, August 2nd will be issued a $0.1505 dividend.
-This represents a $0.60 dividend on an annualized basis and a yield of 2.39%.
+The business also recently declared a quarterly dividend, which will be paid on Monday, August 16th.
+Stockholders of record on Monday, August 2nd will be issued a dividend of $0.1505 per share.
+This represents a $0.60 dividend on an annualized basis and a dividend yield of 2.39%.
 The ex-dividend date of this dividend is Friday, July 30th.
-The AES’s payout ratio is 41.67%.
+The AES’s payout ratio is presently 41.67%.

 The AES Corporation operates as a diversified power generation and utility company.
 It owns and/or operates power plants to generate and sell power to customers, such as utilities, industrial users, and other intermediaries.
 The company also owns and/or operates utilities to generate or purchase, distribute, transmit, and sell electricity to end-user customers in the residential, commercial, industrial, and governmental sectors; and generates and sells electricity on the wholesale market.